-There isn’t a lot known about Bhutanese cuisine.
+What is famous Bhutanese food?
+Let’s be honest, there isn’t a lot known about Bhutanese cuisine.
 After all, Bhutan has only just opened its doors to the world in the last few decades.

 The Importance of Ema Datshi in Bhutanese Cuisine

-Suddenly there were not enough chilies to go around and many Bhutanese people could no longer make Datsi.
+This famous Bhutanese food was suddenly no longer available.
 For the Bhutanese, this was devastating.
-It’s the equivalent, maybe, of bread not being available where you live.
+It’s the equivalent, maybe, of bread not being available where you live!

 Bhutan’s Commitment to the World means Bhutanese Food is Organic